PentaxForums.com

 I am just starting to familiarize myself with the K-x.
 My thoughts in this review are preliminary.
 I will compare the K-x to the Pentax *istDL, which I purchased in February 2006 and use regularly for my job (photo journalist).
 I have not used other Pentax digital cameras, nor have I owned other brands of digital SLRs, although I have looked them over.

 The K-x and *istDL are remarkably similar in size, shape, feel in the hand, and weight (K-x is 45 grams heavier).
 I consider the *istDL a great entry-level digital camera.
-The K-x is more sophisticated and has many refinements compared to the *istDL, so I don’t consider them in the same class, although the price is about the same ($630 with lens).
+The K-x is more sophisticated and has many refinements compared to the *istDL, but still can be considered entry-level.
 Technology does not stand still and in four years we’re going to see changes in just about any electronic device, usually for the better.

 The most obvious difference in the exterior is the lack of a liquid crystal display on the right top of the K-x.
 The information displayed here (battery life, shutter speed, aperture, image capacity, flash setting, has been moved to the rear display.
 All it takes to preview the information is a light tap on the shutter trigger.
 I don’t mind this change.
 The new display uses color to highlight; overall, losing the display is no big deal.
 Another item that has changed is the AE-L button.
 It now has four possible settings, which are accessible in the Menu, C Section, #10.
 I prefer to just use it for AE-L and nothing more, so I changed it to setup 4.